wilas/py-zfswrapper/README.md

 Python quick'n'dirty wrapper for ZFS filesystem.
 Tested with ZFS pool version 28.

  - platform: Linux, Unix
- - info: Some OS may required change path for _zfs, _zpool, _ssh binary.
  - !!!
 Zpool and zfs manual is a must

 Automated environment to play with ZFS and run tests: https://github.com/wilas/zfs-soup